Hard Money Lenders Boston: Fast Funding Options

 Raymond C. Green Companies

-Based in Boston, Raymond C. Green Companies provides short-term financing to real estate and construction professionals across New England.
-They are a direct private lender offering nine different types of loans, ranging in size from $100,000 to $10 million.
-All loans are written with a maturity of up to two years, and the company is happy to provide pre-approval letters upon request.
+Raymond C. Green Companies, based in Boston, provides short-term financing to real estate and construction professionals across New England.
+As a regional direct lender with over 50 years of experience, the firm offers loan amounts ranging from $100,000 to $10 million, with maturities of up to two years.

 Lending clientele: Builders, developers, and real estate investors